sunil-sandhu/mcp-send-email/README.md

 }
 ```

+2. Create a free Notify.cx account and get an API key.
-1. Clone the repository
+3. Clone the repository
-2. Install dependencies:
+4. Install dependencies:
    ```bash
    npm install
    ```
-3. Create a `.env` file with the following variables:
+5. Create a `.env` file with the following variables:
    ```
    NOTIFY_API_KEY=your_api_key_here
    ```
-4. Start the server:
+6. Start the server:
    ```bash
    npm start
    ```